greenpark-code/Mailpile_tutorial/src/mailpile__img_001__above.md

   Disabling keepalive and setting an interval of 300 seconds between connections is mentioned in an [issue](https://github.com/mailpile/Mailpile/issues/2272) report [mentioned above](#newEmailNotAppearing), which links [**this page**](https://community.mailpile.is/t/hints-for-developers/562) explaining **how to see all settings and how to modify those settings via the <span class="fluo_green_bgnd"><fixed>set</fixed></span> command**.
   **You can use the <span class="fluo_green_bgnd"><fixed>unset</fixed></span> command, identifying settings the same way, to restore default values.**
   By default, interval = 300 appears to be commented out.
 I guess it's still a default behavior in case keepalive has not been possible for a while. **After having been offline for hours, I'd expect the 300 seconds to have elapsed.** Maybe what's not easily detectable in a way that would be portable to different platforms is that the computer is back online without actually trying to connect, in lack of which possibility the philosophy might have been to stop trying on and on. <span class="fluo_orange_bgnd">**[needs clarification]**</span>

+<a name="WishList"></a>

+## Wish List

+I might be adding a few items in the future, but for now this is quite a short list.

+<a name="InListsOfEmails"></a>

+### In lists of emails

+- When the sender is one of the accounts I've configured in *Mailpile*, I'd like to see the recipient instead of the sender as a priority.
+- I'd like to be able to switch to date-hour visualization always, yyyy-mm-dd hh:mm:ss (or without seconds), instead of "Friday" or "10 hours".

 <a name="EncryptionMadeEasy"></a>